openceo2025/OpenRogue/README.md

 the item texture file.
 Editing and saving these `.pyxres` files will let the game use your updated sprites.

+Press `P` to edit monster parameters or `O` to edit item parameters.
+Use the arrow keys to change values and press `Q` to save and return to the game.

 Use the arrow keys or a connected gamepad's d-pad to move the `@` character around the screen.

 The demo now includes a basic grid-based map. `#` tiles are impassable walls while `.` tiles are floor.
 Your character starts inside the room and cannot walk through walls.